dentra/esphome-components/components/miot_ylyk01yl/README.md

     # Sensor (Optional), Signal strength, dB
     rssi:
       name: "YLYK01YL RSSI"
-    # Automation (Optional), The automation activated when you clicked specified button
+    # List, Automation (Optional), The automation activated when you clicked specified button
     on_click:
       # String (Required), The button name (case insensitive):
       #     on, off, dimmable or sun or moon, plus or +, moonlight or M, minus or -
-      button: "on"
+      - button: "on"
         # List, Any automation
         then:
           lambda: // do something
+      - button: "off"
+        # List, Any automation
+        then:
+          lambda: // do something
-    # Automation (Optional), The automation activated when you log pressed specified button
+    # List, Automation (Optional), The automation activated when you log pressed specified button
     on_long_press:
       # String (Required), The button name (case insensitive):
       #     on, off, dimmable or sun or moon, plus or +, moonlight or M, minus or -
-      button: "+"
+      - button: "+"
+      # List, Any automation
+        then:
+          lambda: // do something
+      - button: "-"
       # List, Any automation
         then:
           lambda: // do something
 ```

 thanks to @Slavissy